- unsafe.Pointer

 }

-In Java, developers do not think about premature GC, in Go — sometimes they must.
+In Java, the developer does not worry about premature GC, in Go — sometimes must.

 Use KeepAlive only in conjunction with unsafe or cgo.
-The reason — ordinary Go code does not require it.
-Under the hood, the issue arises when an object is used "implicitly" (for example, passed to C or used through a pointer).
-The compiler does not see the usage and can remove it.
-KeepAlive fixes the lifetime point.
+The reason is regular Go code does not require this.
+Under the hood, the problem arises when the object is used "implicitly" (for example, passed to C or used via a pointer).
+The compiler does not see the usage and may remove it.
+KeepAlive fixes the point of life.
 Without it, use-after-free bugs are possible, which are extremely difficult to debug.

-Applied in low-level code: cgo, system libraries, working with file descriptors, mmap.
+Used in low-level code: cgo, system libraries, working with file descriptors, mmap.
 Pros — prevention of critical bugs.
 Cons — complexity of understanding, risk of misuse.
-In Go, it is a tool for system programming.
-In Java, similar problems are almost non-existent, because the JVM manages the lifespan more strictly.
+In Go this is a tool for system programming.
+In Java, similar problems are almost non-existent, because the JVM manages lifetime more strictly.
 In high-level Go code, KeepAlive is rarely used.

-The main goal is to show not only how it works in Go but also to make a direct comparison: "how it's done in Go" ↔ "how it's done in Java".
-This will help to better understand the philosophy of the languages: Go gives more control over memory and runtime, while Java provides more abstraction and safety.
+The main goal is to show not only how it works in Go but also to make a direct comparison: “how it is done in Go” ↔ “how it is done in Java”.
+This will help to better understand the philosophy of the languages: Go gives more control over memory and runtime, while Java offers more abstraction and safety.

 Overview of Topics